Muzaffar-Ahmad10/Final-ECommerce/README.md

 - A contact page with all contact details listed
 - Users can send a message via the message form

+#### News & Post

+- News & posts can engage your audience, fostering a sense of connection and community.
+- it provide a platform to share important updates.
+- Consistently posting valuable information can establish you as a thought leader in your field.

 #### Social Media Links

 - Links are used for the Facebook business page and Instagram page.